Coupled-wire construction of non-Abelian higher-order topological phases: Topological invariants and phase diagram

-Non-Abelian HOTPs with charge $(-1,1)$ can be realized through multiple mechanisms, and a representative case is presented in Fig.~\ref{fig: Phase_Diagram}.
-In particular, different $(-1,1)$ phases can be transformed into each other without closing and reopening the energy gap, indicating that they are topologically equivalent.
+Non-Abelian SOTPs with charge $\nu=(-1,1)$ can be realized through multiple mechanisms, and a representative case is presented in Fig.~\ref{fig: Phase_Diagram}.
+In particular, different $\nu=(-1,1)$ phases can be transformed into each other without going through band touchings, indicating that they are topologically equivalent.
 The distinctions among their corner states are discussed in Appendix \ref{app: another -1}.
+These SOTPs characterized by $\nu=(-1,1)$ further demonstrate the necessity of employing NATC for their characterization.
+For the 1D subsystem along $x$ direction, any of its phases with $Q_x=-1$ cannot be described by the conventional geometric phase, as shown in Fig.~\ref{fig: 1D spectrum}(e) and Figs.~\ref{fig: other -1}(a1)--\ref{fig: other -1}(c1).
+Since the global topology of our 2D system is determined jointly by the topological invariants of two 1D subsystems, the NATC must be included in the hybridized topological invariant, which consequently gives rise to its noncommutative nature.

-To summarize, we have introduced a hybridized invariant $\nu=(Q_x,w)$, constructed from both Abelian and non-Abelian topological charges, to characterize 2D second-order topological phases of non-Abelian origins.
+To summarize, we have introduced a hybridized invariant $\nu=(Q_x,w)$, constructed from both Abelian and non-Abelian topological charges, to characterize 2D SOTPs of non-Abelian origins.
 Moreover, our minimal model supports both Abelian (with the $Q_x$ component unchanged) and non-Abelian (with the $w$ component unchanged) topological transitions via changing system parameters, bridging two seemingly incompatible topological classes into a unified framework.
 This unification not only enriches the landscape of HOTPs, but also yields more exotic bulk-boundary correspondences, as will be discussed in the next section.